-Due to Covid-19 restrictions, data collection had to happen through online meetings in each city.
+Due to Covid-19 restrictions, data collection happened through online meetings in each city.
 Therefore, this methodology focuses on preparing and conducting online workshops.

-The methodology was developed in October and November 2020.
+The methodology was developed from October to November 2020.
 INTERLACE partners (knowledge brokers, Work Package-leads, YES, NINA, Ecologic) had the opportunity to review the methodology and provide feedback.
-In December 2020, the methodology was discussed and shared with the knowledge brokers and the first iteration was applied by them before March 2021 to allow that the results could be used for the selection and invitation of stakeholders for the CNA kick-off event held in March 2021.
+In December 2020, the methodology was discussed and shared with the knowledge brokers.
+The first iteration was applied by them before March 2021 to allow the results to be used for the selection and invitation of stakeholders for the CNA kick-off event held in March 2021.

-To keep the stakeholder database up to date for following events, EV-INBO will encourage knowledge brokers to reassess and update the living database by sending them a reminder with instructions every 6 months during the course of the project.
+To keep the stakeholder database up to date for following events, we encourage knowledge brokers to regularly reassess and update the living database (the authors will also send reminders).